 ** During a game, Chief Wiggum showed up to arrest Nelson.
 Bart said he'd stand in for Nelson.
 Cut to him being arrested in Nelson's place instead of playing in the game for him.

 ** Bart practices his throw and sucks, when Joe Namath appears looking for a phone because his car stalled.
-It looks like it will be a cameo with tips to help Bart... only that his wife yells for him to come back about five seconds later because she was able to call for a tow with her phone.
+It looks like it will be a cameo with tips to help Bart... only that his wife yells for him to come back about five seconds later because she was able to fix the car.
 Namath only got as far as "the important thing is..." and Bart's throw still sucks as a result.

 * ComicallyMissingThePoint: When Marge told Homer it was easy to criticize, he said it was fun as well.